ababyprogrammer/Learn-Solidity/EDUCATION/lesson 1/Introduction to Smart Contracts/Chapter 1.md

 **To be continue**

-_For see more go to the next chapter_
+_For see more, go to the next chapter_

 **👨🏼‍💻Thank you to read these types.👩🏼‍💻**